jwalla7/forStarters-Java/src/ADT/ADT.md

 # ADTs
 Abstract Data Types are also known as ADTs.
-Two types of ADTs include Stacks, Queues, and Deques.
+Widely used types of ADTs include Stacks, Queues and Deques.
 <br>
 <br>
 Stacks, Queues, and Deques are limited by their ADT operations.